seedvault-app/seedvault/README.md

 It can also re-encrypt them.

 ## License
 This application is available as open source under the terms of the [Apache-2.0 License](https://opensource.org/licenses/Apache-2.0).
-However, some elements are being licensed under AGPL-3.0-or-later and CC0-1.0.
+However, some elements are being licensed under CC0-1.0.
 For accurate information, please check individual files.

+## Trademark Policy

+Seedvault allows Android users to store their phone data without relying on proprietary cloud storage, with options ranging from a USB flash drive to a remote self-hosted cloud storage alternative such as Nextcloud.
+The use of Nextcloud logo by Seedvault is meant to refer to Nextcloud servers users can connect to and perform their backups.
+Seedvault is not a Nextcloud partner and is not affiliated with Nextcloud GmbH.